Paul Chowdhry: Career

 Chowdhry has received numerous awards, including the Comedy award at the Eastern Eye Arts, Culture & Theatre Awards 2019, Comedian of the Year award at the Asian Voice Political & Public Life Awards 2019, and he was nominated for Entertainer of the Year by the British Asian Awards 2019.
 His show Live Innit? won Best Live Event 2018 at the ITV Asian Media Awards.

-As an actor, Chowdhry is known for Cruella (2021), Devils (2019), Swinging with the Finkels (2011), and Colour Me Kubrick (2005).